NamamiShanker/RMCEX/README.md

 3. Copy the file to `~/bin` folder.
 Make one if not made previously
 4. Add `~/bin` to path.
 Steps below.
     1. Open your bashrc file. `sudo nano ~/.bashrc`
-    2. Copy the below code to the file.
+    2. Insert the below code at the end of
         ```export PATH=$PATH:~/bin```
     3. Save the bashrc file.